JAlcocerT/JAlcocerT/content/docs/Dev/career.md

 As someone said: *we can just trace the dots backwards*.

-For the ones that would like to share their experience, [creating and publishing an ebook](https://jalcocert.github.io/JAlcocerT/cool-ebooks/) is quite simple.
+For the ones that would like to share their experience, [creating and publishing an ebook](https://jalcocert.github.io/JAlcocerT/cool-ebooks/) is quite **simple**.

-So is preparing your CV and your interviews:
+So is preparing your **CV and your interviews**:

 {{< cards >}}